hdigital/parlgov/content/post/2024-10-01-parlgov-retiring.md

 scholars provided inspiration or pointed out errors.
 Thanks.
 We were less successful in gaining research grants for the project.

-Personally, I learned a lot through the project about political science, data, collaborations, programming, politics, and much more.
+Personally, I learned a lot through the project about science, data, collaborations, programming, politics, and much more.
 Thanks!

 ---